-Recent Awards
+Recent awards

-Generally awards are given to officers killed attempting arrests of dangerous suspects: in the 1970s there were 16 posthumous awards granted, 12 in the 1980s and just 7 in the 1990s.
-Since the 1960s HMIC Annual Reports included the names of all recipients of Gallantry Awards but this stopped in 1990.
+Generally awards are given to officers killed attempting arrests of dangerous suspects.
+In the 1970s there were 16 posthumous awards granted, 12 in the 1980s and just seven in the 1990s.
+Since the 1960s HMIC Annual Reports included the names of all recipients of gallantry awards but this stopped in 1990 (except in Scotland).
 In the ten years following the 1997 Home Office Circular not a single posthumous award was granted.

+Above: The Queen's Commendation for Bravery Below: PC Tyler's monument

 It does appear all is not right with the recognition of police bravery but whether this lies with the police service or government, or is for reasons of politics, protocol or bureaucracy is unclear.
 The answer that police officers facing danger is just an occupational hazard does not explain the comprehensive awards system available to the military.

-The last award before 2007 was to PC Lewis Fulton, Strathclyde, stabbed in 1994.
-Several since killed attempting arrests have no award including: 1995 Phillip Walters, Metropolitan, shot; 1997 Nina MacKay, Metropolitan, stabbed; 2001 Alison Armitage, GMP, stolen vehicle; 2003 Gerald Walker, Nottinghamshire, stolen vehicle; 2003 Ian Broadhurst, West Yorkshire, Shot.
+The last posthumous award before 2007 was to PC Lewis Fulton, Strathclyde, stabbed in 1994.
+Several officers since killed attempting arrests had no award including: 1995 Phillip Walters, Metropolitan, shot; 1997 Nina MacKay, Metropolitan, stabbed; 2001 Alison Armitage, GMP, stolen vehicle; 2003 Gerald Walker, Nottinghamshire, stolen vehicle; 2003 Ian Broadhurst, West Yorkshire, Shot.
 There are some signs of improvement - the QGM in 2007 to West Midlands DC Michael Swindells, stabbed during an arrest in 2004; and with Stephen Oake in 2009, the Queen's Commendation to PC Richard Gray, shot dead rescuing officers from a gunman in 2007.
 Hopefully Jonathan Henry, Bedfordshire, stabbed in 2007 will also be granted an award.

-At the 2008 Metropolitan Service of Remembrance, Commissioner Sir Ian Blair announced a new medal, the Commissioner's Award for Sacrifice, for officers killed in the execution of their duty.
+At the 2008 Metropolitan Service of Remembrance, former commissioner Sir Ian Blair announced a new medal, the Commissioner's Award for Sacrifice, for officers killed in the execution of their duty.
 Whilst not a Sovereign's Award this initiative is to be applauded and we hope the entire police service will follow this lead towards national recognition for fallen officers.

-The first Royal Warrant for the King's Police Medal stated the Medal shall be awarded foremost for: 'Conspicuous gallantry in saving life and property, or in preventing crime or arresting criminals; the risks incurred to be estimated with due regard to the obligations and duties of the officer concerned.'
+The first Royal Warrant for the King's Police Medal stated the Medal shall be awarded foremost for "Conspicuous gallantry in saving life and property, or in preventing crime or arresting criminals; the risks incurred to be estimated with due regard to the obligations and duties of the officer concerned."
 The language is plain and the meaning clear.
 Whilst there are many QPM awards for Distinguished Police Service, it seems somewhat ironic and a little sad that this is no longer available, even posthumously, for the very acts of bravery by police officers for which it was initiated 100 years ago.

 The reverse of the Medal depicts a guardian protecting a city from danger holding a shield bearing the legend "To Guard My People".
-Is it not within the power of those that rule this land and its police service to honour their fallen guardians?
-Is it not time the special risks taken to protect our communities by the Police are once again recognised by a special award, for the Police, with the reinstatement of the Queen's Police Medal as it was intended - for Gallantry - and the introduction of a national award for fallen officers - Lest we Forget?
+Is it not within the power of those that rule this land and its police service to show they care for their guardians?
+Is it not time the special risks taken to protect our communities by the Police are once again recognised by a special award for the Police with the reinstatement of the Queen's Police Medal as it was intended - for Gallantry - and the introduction of a national award for fallen officers - Lest we Forget?